AlexGalays/durendal-js/README.md

 But Durendal does just that, fast and easy, and you may want to use it when/if you don't use any of these libraries.

 **Durendal is clean**
-The DOM remains absolutely clean, the binding occurs in succint Javascript using a DSL.
+The DOM remains absolutely clean, the binding occurs with succinct Javascript using a DSL.

 **Durendal is flexible**
 You are not forced to shape your data in any particular way, since you specify how the data binds to the DOM